tuist/tuist/docs/docs/guide/introduction/installation.md

+---
+title: Installation
+description: Learn how to install Tuist in local and CI environments.
+---

 # Installation

 Tuist is a [command-line application](https://en.wikipedia.org/wiki/Command-line_interface) that you need to install in your environment before you can use it.
 The installation consists of an executable, dynamic frameworks, and a set of resources (for example, templates).
 Although you could manually build Tuist from the sources, **we recommend using one of the following installation methods to ensure a valid installation.**